Concerto for Two Pianos and Orchestra (Poulenc)

 Francis Poulenc's Concerto pour deux pianos (Concerto for Two Pianos and Orchestra) in D minor, FP 61, was composed over the period of three months in the summer of 1932.
 It is often described as the climax of Poulenc's early period.
 The composer wrote to the Belgian musicologist Paul Collaer: "You will see for yourself what an enormous step forward it is from my previous work and that I am really entering my great period."

 The concerto was commissioned by and dedicated to the Princess Edmond de Polignac, an American-born arts patron to whom many early-20th-century masterpieces are dedicated, including Stravinsky's Renard, Ravel's Pavane pour une infante défunte, Kurt Weill's Second Symphony, and Satie's Socrate.
 Her Paris salon was a gathering place for the musical avant-garde.

-Premiere

 The premiere was given on September 5, 1932, at the International Society for Contemporary Music in Venice.
 Poulenc and his childhood friend Jacques Février were concerto soloists with the La Scala Orchestra, with Désiré Defauw (later conductor of the Chicago Symphony Orchestra) conducting.
 Poulenc was gratified by the warm acclaim his work received, and later performed the concerto with Benjamin Britten in England in 1945.

 Inspirations

 The concerto's recurring moto perpetuo, modally inflected figurations are clearly inspired by Poulenc's encounter with a Balinese gamelan at the 1931 Exposition Coloniale de Paris.
 Additionally, the work's instrumentation and "jazzy" effects are reminiscent of Ravel's G major Concerto, which was premiered at Paris in January 1932.

-Inevitably, comparisons have been drawn with Mozart's Concerto in E-flat for two pianos, K. 365, but the Larghetto's graceful, classically simple melody and gentle, regular accompaniment is reminiscent of the Romanze of Mozart's D minor Piano Concerto, K. 466.
-The composer admitted that he chose for the opening theme to go back to Mozart because "I have a veneration for the melodic line and because I prefer Mozart to all other composers".
-Poulenc wrote in a letter to Igor Markevitch, "Would you like to know what I had on my piano during the two months gestation of the Concerto?
+Inevitably, comparisons have been drawn with Mozart's Concerto in E♭ for two pianos, K. 365, but the opening Larghetto's graceful, simple melody and gentle, Alberti bass-like accompaniment evokes the Romanze of Mozart's D minor Piano Concerto, K. 466.
+Poulenc acknowledged that he chose for the opening theme to hearken back to Mozart because "I have a veneration for the melodic line and because I prefer Mozart to all other composers".
+Furthermore, Poulenc wrote in a letter to Igor Markevitch, "Would you like to know what I had on my piano during the two months gestation of the Concerto?
 The concertos of Mozart, those of Liszt, that of Ravel, and your Partita".

 Instrumentation

-The concerto is scored for two pianos and an orchestra of flute, piccolo, two oboes (second doubling cor anglais), two clarinets, two bassoons, two horns, two trumpets, two trombones, tuba, snare drum, shallow snare drum, bass drum, castanets, triangle, military drum, suspended cymbal, and strings.
+The concerto is scored for two pianos and an orchestra of flute, piccolo, two oboes (second doubling cor anglais), two clarinets, two bassoons, two horns, two trumpets, two trombones, tuba, percussion (snare drum, shallow snare drum, bass drum, castanets, triangle, military drum, and suspended cymbal), and strings.

 Style and form

 The concerto features simple ABA form in the first and second movements, but suggests a more complex rondo form with intervening episodes in the finale.
-The concerto is in three movements as follows:
+The concerto is in three movements: